jackycamp/jackstack/systems-not-models.md

 inspired by: https://www.youtube.com/watch?v=vRTcE19M-KE

-It feels like most marketing coming out of "ai" research entities is heavily "model" focused. [^1]
+It feels like most marketing coming out of "ai" research entities is heavily "model" focused [^1].
+All of these posts seem to be touting "Our most capable model yet!", "Many parameters, wow!
+More numbers wow!", "Benchmarks that we probably included in the test set but didn't know it wow!".

-There's a ton of marketing out there regarding model params, how big the context window is, etc.

-It's interesting that this is the focus because it's actually only a single component of the entire system that users interact with.
-Frankly, it's an oversimplification, and I get it...
+Don't mistake me, Reader, I do not intend to undermine the effort and complexity involved in creating these models.
+I understand that "quantifiable" metrics can produce engaging headlines.
+And best to play it safe and just talk about the model.
+But model talk has quickly become... tired.

+The model is but a single component users interact with.
+By itself, the llm really does one thing, generate.
+Which is not valuable alone.

 Perhaps most people simply won't engage with other technical metrics regarding the system like: